21stcenturyna/21stcenturyna.github.io/index.md

 please email the three organisers with
  - a budget,
  - a brief research statement,
- - your talk abstract (if you would like to talk),
+ - your talk abstract (if you would like to give a talk),
  - a letter of support from your supervisor, ideally as one PDF.